pynickle/Better-Client/README.md

 This mod is actively being updated and more features will be added in the future!

-### 6.3.1 is reported with possible performance issue, use 6.2.0 or newer version (with world icon update turn off) for better performance.

 Add my [discord](https://discord.gg/J2TwHucyzk) and talk to me.